 Next, transfer or roll over funds from a previous retirement account, such as an IRA or 401(k), or make an initial contribution.

-Checkbook Control is the term used when a Self-Directed IRA accountholder has complete signing authority over an account that has access to their retirement funds.
-With checkbook control, the accountholder can invest directly in alternative assets without the need for a custodian to perform everyday transactions.
-It provides the ability to act on time-sensitive investments and eliminates transaction fees.
+Checkbook Control is the term used when a Self-Directed IRA account holder has complete signing authority over an account that has access to their retirement funds.
+With checkbook control, the account holder can invest directly in alternative assets without the need for a custodian to perform everyday transactions.
+A Self-Directed Checkbook IRA LLC provides the ability to act on time-sensitive investments and eliminates transaction fees.
 The checkbook control strategy is achieved through the establishment of an LLC owned by the Self-Directed IRA.

 Broad Financial will complete the following:

-• Prepare a specialized LLC Operating Agreement with provisions related to the IRS and ERISA laws outlined in IRC Sections 408 and 4975 including prohibited transactions, disqualified persons, and undue compensation.
+• Prepare a specialized LLC operating agreement with provisions related to the IRS and ERISA rules outlined in IRC Sections 408 and 4975, including prohibited transactions, disqualified persons, and undue compensation.

 One Paragon Drive

 Montvale, NJ 07645

 Mondays – Thursdays: 8:00 am – 6:00 pm EST

 Fridays – 10:00 am – 4:00 pm EST